SlayterDev/LilChip3000/README.md

     python compile.py myProgram.txt

-You can specify an putput file name as the second argument.
+You can specify an output file name as the second argument.
 Otherwise, your program will be saved as `program.chip`.
 We call this a chip file.

 ##### Running
 Compile the virtual machine using the provded makefile.
 You can then run your compiled program using the following: